Obechar-Digital-Business-Line/maze-runner/README.md

     "obstacles": [[0, 1], [1, 1], [2, 1]],
     "bots": [
     {
-      "name": "could be any name",
+      "name": "could be any name",  # NEW.
+Yeah, so now we can name our bot "pos": [5, 7],
-      "pos": [5, 7]
+      "status": "stop",  # NEW
+      "score": 10  # NEW
     },
     {
       "name": "other any name",
-      "pos": [3, 3]
+      "pos": [3, 3],
+      "status": "move",
+      "score": 4
+    }],
+    "coin": [0, 0],
+    "screen": true  # NEW
 }
-  ],
-    "coin": [0, 0]
-}
 ```
-The order of bots is sorted by ascending inference time (in milliseconds) which is noted in the `action.txt` like the following:
+Here, "status" is like a green and red light for the bot, it tells which bot when to move and stop.
+So, **IMPORTANT** here, the `bot.py` only update their `action.txt` when all of the bots are allowed to move!!!

+The "screen" 's usage will be explained in the Back-end and Front-end.
+And for the "score", well, you know what it should be.

+For the `action.txt`, because each bot has different action.
+So now the `action.txt` should represent the bot individually by name the file by the name of the bot (Exp: conan.txt and songoku.txt).
+And the format should follow:

 ```
 left 123.12